 Read more: Plant Native, Thrive Local!

-Read more: County Green Events
+Read more: Green Spaces, Happy Places

 Community connections and education are two vital components of Merchantville's Maple Project and this year we've had lots of opportunities for both.
 From visits by local school students, to curious families passing time in the park, to culinary arts teacher, Joseph Rocchi, who promotes Indigenous food sovereignty and interest from James Beard award winning author and slow drinks entrepreneur Danny Childs